mylofi/local-vault/README.md

 A "local vault" is a JS object (JSON compatible), which is actually stored in the [client storage mechanism](#client-side-storage-adapters) you choose, either directly (for IndexedDB) or as a JSON serialized string.

-The local-vault object has the following three properties:
+The stored local-vault object has the following three properties:

 * `accountID` (string): holding the ID of the [*local account* attached to one or more device passkeys](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#registering-a-local-account-and-lock-key-keypair), each of which [hold the (same) encryption/decryption cryptographic key](https://github.com/mylofi/local-data-lock?tab=readme-ov-file#how-does-it-work)